zembutsu/docs.docker.jp/engine/swarm/swarm-tutorial/drain-node.rst

 .. code-block:: bash

    $ docker node inspect --pretty worker1

-   ID:          1x2bldyhie1cj
+   ID:          38ciaotwjuritcdtn9npbnkuz
    Hostname:        worker1
    Status:
-   State:          READY
+   State:          Ready
-   Availability:       ACTIVE
+   Availability:       Active
    ...省略...

 ..
 When you set the node back to Active availability, it can receive new tasks: